2

 agnostic, because despite having religious friends and beloved family, I'm personally somewhat anti-religious--part of my distrust of righteousness and

-authoritarianism -- and because my position is, "Not only don't I have a valid basis to
+authoritarianism.
+Another reason is that not only don't I have a valid basis to

-my standards of proof."
+me as proof."
 Others, hard-line atheists, insist that I'm an atheist because they deny the validity of agnosticism.
 Their problem.

 My playfulness causes some to see me as flip.
 On the other hand, as we sat down to dinner with another couple in March 2008,